datamasque/DataMasque-AWS-RDS-masking-stepfunctions-blueprint/README.md

 ## Required Key-Value Pairs in the Database Connection Secret
 The secret should include the following details for the database to be masked:

-The secret should include the following details for the database to be masked:

 ```json